 11. Call Expired Listings.
 Every.
 Single.
 Day.

-Expired listings represent a golden opportunity for real estate agents.
+Expired listings represent a golden opportunity to land real estate seller leads.
 After all, these owners have raised their hands and said, “I want to sell my home!”
 For one reason or another, their home hasn’t sold yet.
 But chances are, they still want a buyer.

 Before you get an owner of an expired listing on the phone, prepare background information on their property.
 How much was it listed for?
 Was it priced right?
 Was it marketed correctly?
 Has it been listed more than once in recent years?
-Be ready to overcome objections and move quickly.
+Use effective expired listing scripts to overcome objections and move quickly.

-According to Vulcan7, almost 40% of expired listing homeowners relist with a different agent, which means you have an excellent chance of being their new agent and closing a deal.
+According to Vulcan7, almost 40% of expired listing homeowners relist within 30 days, which means you have an excellent chance of being their new agent and closing a deal.
 But also, you’re not the only agent prospecting these leads, so the sooner you get on the phone and start making connections, the better.

 Get started today: Head to your MLS and set up an alert for any property that changes to “expired” status.